 Type 7 essentially covers all remaining plastics.
 This can include anything from car parts to baby bottles.

 Due to the variety of plastic types classified in Type 7, the category includes recyclable, non-recyclable, mixed, and biodegradable plastics.
 One such plastic includes polycarbonate plastics, which are the hardest plastics to classify as either recyclable or not.

 Generally Type 7 plastics end up in landfills, although bioplastics have been utilized in recent years to create biodegradable solutions.
 Type 7 plastics labeled with “PLA” or the word “Compostable” can be composted.
 However, many recycling facilities are unable to handle biodegradable plastics, so cities like Toronto ask they be thrown into your regular trash.

 How can you recycle plastic?

 When you recycle plastic, your first step should be to figure out what type of plastic it is.
 Type 1 and 2 plastics, the most common types of plastics to be recycled, can often be taken to your local depot.
 You might even get a deposit back for doing so.

-Unfortunately, recycling plastic isn’t as simple as throwing anything with the recycling symbol into your blue bin.
+Unfortunately, recycling plastic isn’t as simple as throwing anything with the recycling symbol into your recycling bin.
 For the rest of the plastic types, you might have to do a little digging.

-See what your municipality accepts in your blue bin.
+Use our WhichBin tool to know what goes where in your municipality.
 In the case that it’s not as easy as dropping it in the bin, try checking a database like Terracycle to check to see if there is a local non-government program that will take your used plastic.